-If you’re looking for some extra special picnic ideas, just look what you can create with a few daisies and a lovely picnic treat table!
+If you’re looking for some fancy picnic recipes, just look what you can create with a few daisies, colorful cocktail garnishes and tea sandwiches!

 Instead of scattering my treats and cocktails over a picnic blanket, I set up this lovely little table, and used it to serve lemon-lavender scones, cucumber sandwiches, a precious cheese plate, curry deviled eggs and strawberry Pimm’s Cups!